bnorthan/inf-428-data-analytics-online/Module5/Assignment.md

 Compile all answers in a word document.
 For questions that require Python notebooks or KNIME workflows submit a screen shot.

 The data needed for the assignment is [here](https://github.com/bnorthan/inf-428-data-analytics-online/tree/master/python/notebooks/machine_learning)

+dataingdata.csv - this is the dating data.
+Should be ready for Machine Learning in KNIME.
+May need to convert the 'does she like' column for processing with Python.

+[titanic data](https://github.com/bnorthan/inf-428-data-analytics-online/blob/master/python/notebooks/machine_learning/titanic_data.csv) - is the original titanic data.
+Useful starting point for Python.
+[This notebook](https://github.com/bnorthan/inf-428-data-analytics-online/blob/master/python/notebooks/machine_learning/TitanicToNumeric.ipynb) shows additional preprocessing steps that may be needed.

 titanic_preprocessed.csv - it the titanic data with some preprocessing done to deal with missing data.
 Use this for the titanic question.  (note more preprocessing may be needed)

-dataingdata.csv - this is the dating data

 1. Explain why we divide data into testing and training sets.